Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment

 \section{Conclusion}

 A search for a new vector gauge boson $Z'$ predicted by the $L_\mu-L_\tau$ models has been performed with a 4$\mu$ final state in the invariant mass range of [80, 180]~\GeV{}, excluding the Higgs boson mass window [110, 130]~\GeV{}, using 139~\ifb{} of $\sqrt{s} = $ 13~\TeV{} proton-proton collision data collected with the ATLAS detector.
 No significant excess of events over the expected SM background is observed.
 Therefore, upper limits are set on the \Zp production cross-section times the decay branching fraction of the $pp \rightarrow Z'\mu^+\mu^- \rightarrow \mu^+\mu^-\mu^+\mu^-$ process, varying from 0.31 to 4.3 fb at 95\% CL, in a $Z'$ mass range of [5, 81]~\GeV{}, from which the coupling strength \coupzp of the \Zp to muons above 0.003 to 0.2 (depending on the \Zp mass) are excluded in the same mass range.
 This search shows significant sensitivity improvements over previous indirect and direct searches of the \Zp with 4$\mu$ final state.
-An interesting parameter space of the $L_\mu-L_\tau$ model prediction that was not excluded before and could explain the $b\rightarrow s \mu^+\mu^-$ anomalies is now largely excluded by this search.
+An interesting parameter space of the $L_\mu-L_\tau$ model prediction that was not excluded by previous experiments is now largely excluded by this search.